Unique and surprising narrative twists in the Gospel of LukeWritten by Subby Szterszky

 Prominent women support the ministry

-Luke’s special concern for women is evident from the beginning of his Gospel, and carries throughout.
-Not only is his the most detailed account of the Nativity, but it also relies heavily on the perspectives and voices of the women involved.
+Luke’s concern for women is evident from the beginning of his Gospel, and is seen throughout.
+Not only is his the most detailed account of the Nativity, but it also relies heavily on the perspectives of the women involved.
 Elizabeth utters the first human announcement of the Messiah’s arrival while he’s still in the womb.
 Mary sings her Magnificat praising God for fulfilling his ancient promises through the coming birth of her Son.
 And Anna the prophetess, upon seeing the infant Jesus, becomes the first evangelist to publish the good news of deliverance in his name.

 All of the Gospel writers record the presence of several women during and after Jesus’ Passion.
 At the Cross, they stayed and watched after the men had fled, and they were also the first to see the Empty Tomb.
 In fact, Mary Magdalene was the first person to encounter the risen Jesus.
 However, Luke not only places Mary at the tomb but also Joanna and those with them, thereby linking the earlier circle of prominent women to the Resurrection.

-In film and TV depictions, the scene at the Tomb typically includes two or three poor, older women, wrapped in rustic shawls, plus a younger, prettier Mary Magdalene, based on the idea that she was a reformed prostitute – a story that finds no warrant in Scripture.
-Luke’s portrayal begs to differ, however.
+In film and TV versions, the scene at the Tomb typically includes two or three poor, older women, wrapped in rustic shawls, plus a younger, prettier Mary Magdalene, based on the idea that she was a reformed prostitute – a story not found in Scripture.
+But Luke paints a different picture.
 He draws a wider circle of women from diverse backgrounds that includes mothers of fishermen as well as wives of royal officials.
 Even so, when this sizable group of intelligent women reported what they’d seen to the disciples, their testimony was dismissed as an idle tale – a common attitude in that culture, and sadly in many others since.

 Humour on the road to Emmaus

-The episode on the road to Emmaus is also unique to Luke, and one of the longest accounts of a post-Resurrection appearance by Jesus found in the Gospels.
-It’s packed with realistic details, all the more surprising since it focuses on a pair of lower-profile disciples who weren’t part of the inner circle of the eleven.
-It feels like a digression from the main narrative, although it’s anything but.
+The episode on the road to Emmaus is also unique to Luke, and one of the longest accounts of a post-Resurrection appearance by Jesus.
+It’s packed with realistic details, all the more surprising since it focuses on a pair of lower-profile disciples who weren’t part of the inner circle.
+It feels like a digression, although it’s anything but.
 It highlights the fact that Jesus didn’t just appear to a few prominent followers like Peter and John and Mary Magdalene, but to numerous others during the days and weeks after his Resurrection.

 A revelatory snack in the upper room